cbg-ethz/WWdPCR/cran-comments.md

-Again, fixed the last URLs.

-R-hub checks pass without notes (except from spellcheck that trips on acronyms), on all different servers.
+Fixed the single quotes and DOI URL in description.

-Thanks for your patience and have a nice day.
+Thanks a lot and have a nice day.